 An enterprise contract would, subject to a no disadvantage test, enable employers to vary a term(s) of a Modern Award for an entire class or group of employees without the need to either negotiate with each employee on an individual basis or form an enterprise agreement.

-Making an enterprise contract
+Making an Enterprise Contract

 The PC, recognising the high costs associated with current statutory options (including enterprise agreements), proposes measures to minimise the costs associated with the adoption of the enterprise contract that are accompanied by a range of safeguards as follows: